avaibh/go-context/README.md

 This demo show what happens during context timeout.
 This demo is only scoped to TCP/IP model.

 This demo is aimed at testing the following hypothesis:
-> A context timeout only kills an HTTP request and not the TCP connection.
+> A context timeout does not end a TCP connection.

 In this demo we spin up three web servers:
 1. Client (`localhost:9000`)